Frequently asked questions

 How will upgrading to ArcGIS Hub Premium affect my existing content (sites, pages, data, and so on)?

 When an organization upgrades to an ArcGIS Hub Premium license, existing content is not impacted.
-The only change is that existing sites become initiatives which provide access to premium features, including templates and events.
+You will have access to additional features, such as the ability to create initiatives, projects, events, and discussion boards.

-Yes.
-ArcGIS Hub Basic is available for ArcGIS Enterprise as ArcGIS Enterprise Sites.
+ArcGIS Enterprise Sites (via ArcGIS Enterprise) provides a subset of the features that are available in ArcGIS Hub Basic.
+This includes most of the site and page creation, layout design, and content management functionality that is popular with our customers.
+ArcGIS Enterprise Sites is a great option for organizations unable to use ArcGIS Online or for customers who wish to have more control over when their technology version is updated.
 With ArcGIS Enterprise, you can manage your data, mapping and visualization, and location analytics on-premises with infrastructure that you control.
-ArcGIS Enterprise Sites is the equivalent to ArcGIS Hub Basic and allows you to create unlimited sites and pages as part of your organization's Enterprise portal.
 With ArcGIS Hub, you can leverage ArcGIS Online infrastructure, and use the latest features in a tool optimized for the web.
 Enterprise Sites is suitable if your policies prohibit use of ArcGIS Online and/or you want to create sites for internal audiences.
-ArcGIS Enterprise Sites does not include the ability to upgrade to ArcGIS Hub Premium features (such as templates, events management, integrated support for Survey123, and community accounts).
+ArcGIS Enterprise Sites does not include the ability to upgrade to ArcGIS Hub Premium.

 How do sites and pages appear as search results when using Google?